Atman-Kar/LameOS/README.md

 - [x]    Bootsector assembly code.
 - [x]    Shift from 16 bit real mode to 32 bit protected mode
 - [x]    Simple Kernel in C to write to video memory address
+- [x]    Implement VGA drivers and build simple putc and puts functionality to print on screen.
-- [ ]    Setup IDT and handle interrupts
+- [x]    Setup IDT and handle interrupts

 ## Requirements
 To run the project, you will require: